 It's also same for news websites.
 The moment they cover a news FIRST, their backlink profile spikes.
 That's normal for all the sites listed in Google News.

 Inspired by link velocity…

-The links built by these programs are often low quality.
-It does increase the rankings of your blog, but it limits the extent to which your blog can be grown forever!
+The links built by these programs are often of low quality.
+It does increase the rankings of your blog, but it limits the extent to which your blog can grow forever!
 That hurts…

 Drip-feeding link services are not recommended by me and are not suitable if you are trying to dominate Google SERPs in your niche.